jiangxincode/KaboomZhihu/README.md

     + If you want to unfollow some people, you can give the number that you want to unfollow.
     + You can follow all the people who have been followed by some people.
     + You can follow all the people who have followed some topic or question.
 + Add some unit test.
+[20150802]
 + Add log system for some information produced on the process of running.
+[20150802]
++ Optimize the structure of project.
+[20150802]

 ## Snapshot